JCMexplains/writing-for-success-2023/textbook.md

 periodical title (if applicable).

-**Online sources (text-based).** Author(s), date of publication, title, publisher or sponsoring organization, and DOI or URL (if applicable).
+**Online sources (text-based).** Author(s), date of publication, title, publisher or sponsoring oroup, and DOI or URL (if applicable).

 **Electronic sources (non-text-based).** Provide details about the creator(s) of the work, title, associated company or series, and date